Día de Enero: Background and writing

 In 1999, Shakira began a relationship with Argentine lawyer Antonio de la Rúa, the son of the then president of Argentina Fernando de la Rúa.
 This led to huge backlash in the country due to the social and economic crisis happening at the time in the nation, with journalists asking people to burn Shakira's CDs on national television.
 According to Shakira, the press perceived her relationship with De la Rúa as "frivolous".
 After the December 2001 riots in Argentina, many groups, including journalists and music retailers, sought to boycott Shakira's career in the country.
 In February 2002, Pablo di Paola, the then president of Tower Records Argentina took the decision to stop selling Shakira's albums in the country.
 In the documentary for her video album Live & off the Record (2004), Shakira revealed that trying to bring her Tour of the Mongoose to Argentina in 2003 turned into a "real soup opera" with a lot of discussion happening behind closed doors, with her team and then manager Freddy DeMann trying to persuade her to skip the country during the tour.
 The tour's production manager, Chris Lamband, and the tour manager, Fitzjoy Hellin, called the situation "insane."
 Shakira stated: "Not only the press was an issue, but logistics were nearly impossible and certainly unprofitable."
-Nevertheless, Shakira decided to go to Argentina in despite of the controversy.
+Nevertheless, Shakira decided to go to Argentina despite the controversy.